senafrakara/currency-rates-comporator-laravel/README.md

  ```

 I used valet in this project, so when you want to serve project without artisan, you can use "park" command in valet.
 The park command registers a directory on your machine that contains your applications.
-Once the directory has been "parked" with valet, all of the directories within that directory will serve in your web browser at http://<directory-name>.test.
+Once the directory has been "parked" with valet, all of the directories within that directory will serve in your web browser at http://<< directory-name >>.test.

 8. Create tables, these commands used:
  To create table for currency rates